-Goldfield Ghost Town is a theme park recreating the old mining town.
-Established in 1892, Goldfield was a gold-rush boomtown overnight.
-Although it closed and reopened multiple times with different owners, Goldfield saw $167,00 worth of gold hauled from its shafts (which is a lot in modern equivalency).
-In its peak days, Goldfield saw as many as 4,000 fortune hunters.
+Established in 1892, Goldfield Ghost Town was a gold-rush boomtown overnight.
+A total of $167,00 worth of gold was hauled from its shafts (which is a lot in modern equivalency), and in its peak days, Goldfield saw as many as 4,000 fortune hunters living in town.
 The original town burned down 70 years ago, but the gold ran out (mostly) long before that when the vein hit a fault line.
 The miners dug too deep looking for the vein and struck the water table, which flooded the mine and put it to rest.

 As they say, when the post office packs up, your town no longer exists.
 The property sat vacant for several decades before a business man thought to bring Goldfield back to life as a tourist trap.
 Today’s town very much resembles the original town.
-Some of the current buildings are built on the old foundations.
-The look and feel of the town is authentic.
+Some of the current buildings are built on the old foundations and the look and feel of the town is authentic.

-Below are what we found to be the six best things to do in town.
+Below are what we found to be the six best things to do in Goldfield Ghost Town.

-This is one of the weirdest, most amazing things we have ever done, a one-of-a-kind experience that we won’t forget anytime soon.
+This is one of the weirdest, most amazing things we have ever done, and something we won’t forget anytime soon.
 Imagine a funhouse that actually succeeds in confusing your mind.

 The Mystery Shack is set at such an angle that when inside your body cannot find equilibrium.
 Just walking into the first room made me feel like I had vertigo.
 Amazingly, you never get used to it.
 Walking downhill feels like uphill and vice-verse.
 The woman pictured above is standing level — the rest of us are cooked as hell, holding on for dear life.
 It is the damndest thing.